ninnroot/schedjuice5/README.md

-# SuConnect
+# Schedjuice5

-The financial module of the SuConnect platform -- written in [Django REST Framework](https://www.django-rest-framework.org/), and is named __Schedjuice5__.
+The school management system API written in [Django REST Framework](https://www.django-rest-framework.org/).
 This would also be the successor of [Schedjuice4](https://github.com/Ninroot-Eater/schedjuice4).

 # Technical specs